 It is possible to occlude one nostril and then the other to assess each side in turn.

 If there is doubt about the claim of anosmia, try testing with ammonia solution.
 Ammonia causes a physical irritation and so will cause an abreaction even in the presence of anosmia.
 Denying a response to ammonia suggests malingering.

 Two important aspects of the optic nerve are visual acuity and visual field.

 Visual acuity can easily be tested with Snellen type.
 Charts are also available to test ability to read small print.
-If the patient normally wears spectacles both tests may be done with them on as it may be assumed that they give good correction and that what is important is any rapid deterioration in visual acuity.
-Deterioration of at least 2 lines of the Snellen chart is significant.
+If the patient normally wears spectacles both tests may be done with them on, as it may be assumed that they give good correction and that what is important is any rapid deterioration in visual acuity.
+Deterioration of at least two lines of the Snellen chart is significant.

 Colour vision can be tested with Ishihara plates.
 Deterioration may be significant but remember that 8% of men and 0.5% of women have congenital X-linked colour blindness.